<- MyBlog

 - You want to see the output of your macro as your writing it (live reloading)

-The reason why I think croc-look
+The reason why I think croc-look is a good solution

-is a good solution is that it allows you to think straight
+is that it allows you to think straight in terms of the code your

-will help the community better debug proc macros and make them tiny bit easier to make.
+macros and make them tiny bit easier to make.

 Getting started is as easy as